lenmorld/lennythedev/src/blog/react/react_caching_api_calls.md

     Here we can see the cache at work.
 If we didn't have it, the fetch will be called 8 times in total (2 on initial render, and 3*2=6 times clicked!)

-2. 2 components fetching different APIs on load and on every click
+2. multiple components fetching different APIs on load and on every click

     ![](res/6b.png)